 5.4.3 Service Flows

-The user U activates a mechanism to enable NR-based sensing at UE and MN and provide sensing measurement data to the 5GS.
+The user U activates a mechanism to enable Non-3GPP sensing data acquisitionthat can be collected at U's UE.

+The user U provides this non-3GPP sensing data via the 5GS.
 This process is analogous to activating or enabling a location tracking service.

-MN acquires sensing measurement data provided by U's UE, for a period of time.
+MN acquires sensing data provided by U's UE, for a period of time.

+MN can also acquire 3GPP sensing data.
+3GPP-RF sensing data can be processed only in 5GS to derive sensing results.
+The sensing results and the Non-3GPP sensing data can be combined to produce a Fused sensing result.

 The user U deactivates the mechanism to provide sensing measurement to the 5GS.

-Editor's Note: Additional details on the use of LiDAR, cameras and/or spatial localization need to be added.

 5.4.4 Post-conditions

 The sensing data acquired by the 5GS is processed in order to enable other services.
-The processed information can for example provide 'Spatial Localization' information that can be exposed to authorized third parties, as discussed in 22.856 [11].
-"Spatial Localization Use Case".
+The processed information can for example provide 'Spatial Localization' information that can be exposed to authorized third parties, as discussed in 22.856 [11], "Spatial Localization Use Case".

 5.4.5 Existing feature partly or fully covering use case functionality